BP books oil tanker for storage at lowest rate this year: sources, data

 The trading strategy, known as a contango play, relies on a wide spread between prompt and future months to cover storage costs.

+Such storage plays are starting to look “marginally open”, a Singapore-based crude trader said.

-“Much of the recent temptation to lease vessels for storage reflects more the decline in freight rates than a return to super contango,” Citi analysts said in a note.
+However, Citi analysts said: “Much of the recent temptation to lease vessels for storage reflects more the decline in freight rates than a return to super contango.”

 Ashok Sharma, managing director of Singapore-based shipbroker BRS Baxi, said the leases are more like replacing “expensive tonnage chartered earlier in the year ... with cheaper tonnage.”